Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-gBErG8jzRtI.md

 # [March 30th, 2021 Livestream](../2021-03-30.md)
 ## Q&A: Curved Walls, Windows, and Foundations?
 https://www.youtube.com/watch?v=gBErG8jzRtI
-This question was possibly duplicated with a more recent answer: [July 12th, 2022 Livestream Q&A: Can we get half/circle Foundations & Walls?](./yt-_MhOphjRSWc.md) [https://www.youtube.com/watch?v=_MhOphjRSWc](https://www.youtube.com/watch?v=_MhOphjRSWc)
+This question was possibly duplicated with a more recent answer: [December 20th, 2022 Livestream Q&A: Any thoughts from the devs on making it easier for us to build circles?](./yt-wQG33TX_qZU.md) [https://www.youtube.com/watch?v=wQG33TX_qZU](https://www.youtube.com/watch?v=wQG33TX_qZU)

 ### Topics